stoozey/sengine/README.md

 ---

 ### Datafiles
-Create a folder in your project directory called `datafiles`.
+Create a folder in your project's root directory called `datafiles`.
 Inside that, make another folder called `assets`.
 All assets should be placed in their respective sub-folders inside the `assets` folder.
 (See `datatypes/asset_path.h` for the folder names)